amirylm/p2pmq/resources/docs/APPENDIX_LIBP2P.md

 2. [fanout maintenance](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.0.md#fanout-maintenance) to efficiently adjust fanout groups based on changing interests
 3. [gossip emission](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.0.md#gossip-emission) to a random selection of peers for each topic (that are not already members of the topic mesh)
 - **Piggybacking:** Gossipsub employs [piggybacking](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.0.md#control-message-piggybacking) - a technique where acknowledgment (ACK) messages carry new messages.
 When a peer sends an ACK for a message, it may include new messages it has received.
 This optimizes bandwidth usage by combining acknowledgment and message propagation in a single step.

-To summarize, `gossipsub` leverages a combination of fanout groups, mesh peers, message propagation, heartbeat intervals, peer scoring, message validation, and piggybacking to efficiently distribute messages within decentralized networks.
-These mechanisms ensure that messages reach their intended recipients while maintaining network health and minimizing redundancy.